-The sales and marketing expense is a direct result of the planned activities in the marketing plan section of the business plan.
+The sales and marketing expense is included in the financial projections as part of operating expenses in the income statement.
+It is important to realize that the expense is a direct result of the planned activities in the marketing plan section of the business plan.

 All expenses are driven by activities, and in the case of sales and marketing the key cost drivers include the following: